ICELAND IN WINTER

 This Iceland photography workshop experience will take place in the Vatnajökull glacier region, the eastern fjords, south coast and the Snæfellsnes Peninsula.
 We have chosen to limit ourselves to the western and southern part of the country as it offers plenty of coastal scenery and ice formations, which are some of the most dynamic and ever changing subject matters to be encountered in the landscape.
 We will be in the presence of iconic vistas, which present us with the challenge to see and interpret those well known landscapes in potentially new ways.

-In the middle of February one can feel that the days are starting to get longer.
+In the end of February one can feel that the days are starting to get longer.
 Sunrise is at around 9 AM and sunset around 6 PM.
 The evenings will be dedicated to image reviews and lectures.
 As this workshop is set up to be a landscape photography learning experience we will be limiting our evening excursions to chase Northern lights.

 Our field time will be split between the south coast, extending all the way to the east fjords and the western peninsulas of Snæfellsnes and Reykjanes.
 We’ll first be based for 3 nights near Vatnajökull and the glacial lagoons, then we’ll move further east and have 2 nights in one of the east fjords before returning west to Snæfellsnes.
 For anyone that has been to Iceland before there will few new locations, which is partly intended as this workshop is not about locations but about vision and seeing the familiar through fresh eyes.